pydio/pydio-doc-admin-guide/6_pydio_advanced_configuration/7_configure_mail_digest.md

 + Subject Append : After the subject of Pydio, you can add a sufix

-+ Body Layout : The body of the mail send by Pydio, you can add HTML to chenge the template ( DO NOT DELETE AJXP_MAIL_BODY )
++ Body Layout : The body of the mail send by Pydio, you can add HTML to change the template ( DO NOT DELETE AJXP_MAIL_BODY )

 + Layout Folder : The folder where are the layout